-View our FREE Maryland rental application form template below (no sign up required).
-Read further to learn more about what’s included on rental applications in Maryland, what information a landlord CAN’T ask for, and what Maryland-specific regulations apply to the rental application process.
+View a sample Maryland rental application form below and read further to learn more about what information should be included on rental applications in Maryland, what information a landlord CAN’T ask for, and what Maryland-specific regulations apply to the application process.

 Disclaimer: the templates provided on this website are for reference & general informational purposes only.
 You should always speak with an attorney for all legal matters.

 Rental applications demonstrate good work ethic and give both landlords and tenants confidence in their final decisions.
 They also serve as helpful documentation and proof of the screening process, which can help protect landlords in the event of a lawsuit.
 Tenants should be wary of landlords who don’t use rental applications; you want to know all the right steps are being taken when filling a vacancy.

 Rental Application Fees

 A landlord may charge a maximum of $25.00 for a tenant application if they choose to do so.